 5105.101 Methods of disseminating information.

-(a)(1) Prior to synopsizing in Federal Business Opportunities (FedBizOpps), contracting officers shall obtain concurrence on the notice for all Program Executive Office (PEO) managed programs requiring a written acquisition plan in accordance with DFARS 207.103.
+(a)(1) Prior to synopsizing inthe GPE, contracting officers shall obtain concurrence on the notice for all Program Executive Office (PEO) managed programs requiring a written acquisition plan in accordance with DFARS 207.103.

 (i) When the estimated dollar value of the acquisition is at least $50 million but less than $250 million, obtain the concurrence of the cognizant Program Manager.